Perez in pole for Saudi Arabian GP day after nearby attack

 After Schumacher crashed with five minutes left in Q2, it took about one hour for the session to resume.

-Leclerc looked on for a second straight pole, after winning last Sunday’s season-opening Bahrain GP from there, but missed an 11th career pole by .025 seconds on a skiddy street circuit Perez called “definitely the most dangerous place on the calendar.”
+Leclerc looked on for a second straight pole, after winning last Sunday’s season-opening Bahrain GP from there, but missed an 11th career pole by .025 seconds.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports